tmahlburg/dotfiles/README.md

 ## setup

-The dotfiles are configuring two different systems and depend on a list of software.
+The dotfiles are configuring three very different systems and depend on a list of software.
 The systems are:

 ### rakete